salihcemil/AlgoW/README.md

 ### Purestake API Access Key

-In this step, we use Purestack API as a proxy to broadcast the locally created transactions to the Algorand Network.
+In this step, we use Purestake API as a proxy to broadcast the locally created transactions to the Algorand Network.

 Purestake Algorand access credentials can be obtain on https://developer.purestake.io/